Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: CONCLUSION

 \section{CONCLUSION}

-In this survey, we have discussed the quantum internet and its technological advances that covers the basic concepts to understand quantum internet technology.
+In this survey, we have discussed the quantum internet and its technological advances that cover the basic concepts to understand this novel technology.
 We have introduced the readers to the basic physics underlying this technology and the unmatched security and privacy that it offers due to laws of inherently secure quantum mechanics.
-The future quantum internet will exchange security based on various quantum key distribution (QKD) algorithms, and enables networking of classical and quantum nodes that are located remotely.
+The future quantum internet will exchange security based on various quantum key distribution algorithms and will enables networking of classical and quantum nodes that are located remotely.
 The most important and challenging requirement for quantum internet is quantum teleportation based on entanglement generation and distribution between a network of far-away nodes.
 For this, quantum repeaters are employed that generate entanglement between far-away nodes with the help of entanglement swapping among pairwise intermediary nodes, where the quantum information is stored in local quantum memories.
 The quantum information is fragile, which means that environmental effects such as decoherence, where quantum information is lost with time, will negatively impact quantum communication.
-Due to decoherence, quantum states looses its properties and enters the world of classical physics.
-Therefore, realization of quantum internet technology will come with lots of design challenges and complexities.
+Due to decoherence, quantum states lose their properties and enters the world of classical physics.
+Therefore, realization of the quantum internet technology will come with lots of design challenges and complexities.
 Consequently, multidisciplinary efforts will be required that will pave the way for the realization of a full-fledged quantum internet.
-A breakthrough has been achieved since the launch of the quantum satellites that have achieved QKD between two far-away ground stations, that has motivated various research groups to speed-up the efforts to build a full-blown quantum internet in near future.
+A breakthrough has been achieved since the launch of the quantum satellites that have achieved QKD between two far-away ground stations, which has motivated various research groups to speed up the efforts to build a full-blown quantum internet in near future.